-texture presents its third exhibition, The Way In Is Not the Whole Way Through, a group exhibition that questions the idea of novelty within contemporary art, and its impact on how we value and understand artworks.
+The Way In Is Not the Whole Way Through - a group exhibition that questioned the idea of novelty within contemporary art, and its impact on how we value and understand artworks.

-The exhibition brings together a group of artists whose works each contain an immediately striking or unconventional element, something that could easily be described as novel.
+The exhibition brought together a group of artists whose works each contain an immediately striking or unconventional element, something that could easily be described as novel.
 Rather than dismissing these as gimmicky or unserious, the show presents them as opportunities to delve beyond the surface.
-Alongside them, each work will be paired with a piece of writing, seeking to explore alternate ways through the work.
+Alongside them, each work was paired with a piece of writing, seeking to explore alternate ways through the work.

 Conor Rogers uses unusual objects as surfaces to paint on.
 Items such as a Royal Mail delivery note, or an A-Z of Sheffield become part of the work, their surfaces weaving in and out of the paintings.